Wild District

-Wild District (Distrito Salvaje) is a Colombian streaming television series created by Cristian Conti.
+Wild District (Distrito Salvaje) is a Colombian action drama television series created by Cristian Conti.
 The series is produced by Dynamo Producciones for Netflix and stars Juan Pablo Raba as the lead character.
 It tells the story of Jhon Jeiver (Juan Pablo Raba), a guerrilla fighter who moves from the jungle to Bogotá after the signing of the Peace Treaty.
 It is Netflix's first Colombian original series.